 aminotransferases.
 They include aspartate aminotransferase (AST or SGOT) and

 alanine aminotransferase (ALT or SGPT).
-These enzymes are normally contained
+These enzymes are normally predominantly contained

-within liver cells.
+within liver cells and to a lesser degree in the muscle cells.
 If the liver is injured or damaged, the liver cells spill

-these enzymes into the blood, raising the enzyme levels in the blood and
+these enzymes into the blood, raising the AST and ALT enzyme blood levels and

 signaling liver disease.